8base/old-documentation/8base-console/platform-tools/functions.md

 A quick overview of the function can be collected, showing its `type`, `description`, and any relevant meta data (configurations).
 Most importantly, clicking on the `Logs` tab will display the functions production logs.

 ## Logs
-Logs can tailed – watched in real time – and searched.
+Logs can tailed—watched in real time—and searched.
 To turn on tailing, turn on the "Real Time Logs" toggle.
 You'll see a prompt in the screen that a connection is/has been established.

-Keep in mind that when watching the logs a short latency period can be expected.
+Keep in mind that when watching the logs, a short latency period can be expected.
 Every request made is assigned a unique ID that can be used to search and identify a single request.

 If a `console.log('...something')` statement is used inside of a custom function, the printed result will appear here inside the logs.